elizaveta-dolgova/Applifting-blog-engine/README.md

 This project was made as a test task for [Applifting](https://applifting.io/).

 Technologies used:
--React: hooks (useState, useEffect), custom hook for sending HTTP requests, useForm library for forms -Redux for managing global state
+- React: hooks (useState, useEffect), custom hook for sending HTTP requests, useForm library for forms
+- Redux for managing global state
--React Router for navigation
+- React Router for navigation
--Axios for HTTP requests (get, post, patch, delete) -Token based authentication
+- Axios for HTTP requests (get, post, patch, delete)
+- Token based authentication
--Sass for styling
+- Sass for styling

 ## Available Scripts